Transverse minimal foliations on unit tangent bundles and applications: Introduction

-The general organization for showing that the foliation $\wt{\cG}$ is leafwise quasigeodesic follows the rough outline that was used for instance in \cite{FP2} for foliations that come from some special dynamical systems.
-Not all steps hold in full generality as examples show, but we still break here the main steps and explain under which assumptions they work.
-This should help understanding the overall strategy of the proof of Theorem A.
+The general organization for showing that the foliation $\wt{\cG}$ is leafwise quasigeodesic follows the rough outline that was used in \cite{FP2} for foliations that come from some special dynamical systems.
+Not all steps hold in full generality as examples show, but we still describe here the main steps and explain under which assumptions they work.

-\begin{itemize} \item {\bf Landing:} In each leaf $L \in \wt{\cF_1}$ we look at the restriction of $\wt{\cG}$ to the leaf of $L$.
-Then every ray of any given leaf of $\wt{\cG}$ (which is always properly embedded in $L$) has a well defined limit point in the compactification $L \cup S^1(L)$ by the Gromov boundary of $L$.
-This we show holds in full generality in our setting, see Theorem \ref{prop.landing}.
+\begin{itemize} \item {\bf Landing:} In each leaf $L \in \wt{\cF_1}$ we look at the restriction of $\wt{\cG}$ to the leaf $L$.
+Then every ray of any given leaf of $\wt{\cG}$ (which is always properly embedded in $L$) has a well defined unique limit point in the compactification $L \cup S^1(L)$ by the Gromov boundary of $L$.
+In Theorem \ref{prop.landing} we show that in our setting, this holds in full generality.

 \item {\bf Small visual measure:} There are many ways a properly embedded ray in a hyperbolic plane can be extended to the boundary, in particular, we wish to rule out the possibility that it lands like horocycles do.
 For this, a technical property that we call small visual measure is relevant.
-An important consequence of small visual measure is that geodesic rays starting at a point of a ray $r$ of a leaf $c \in \wt{\cG}$ and landing at the same point as the ray must be contained in a uniform neighborhood of $r$.
+An important consequence of small visual measure is that geodesic rays starting at a point of a ray $r$ of a leaf $c \in \wt{\cG}$ and landing at the same point as the ray $r$ must be contained in a uniform neighborhood of $r$.
 This is also something that holds always in our setting as we prove in \S\ref{s.smallvisual}.
-We point out that here the fact that $\cG$ is obtained as the intersection of two transverse foliations is crucial, as the horocyclic flow of an Anosov flow subfoliates a minimal foliation of $T^1S$ but its leaves do not satisfy the small visual measure property.
+We point out here that the fact that $\cG$ is obtained as the intersection of two transverse foliations is crucial, as the horocyclic flow of an Anosov flow subfoliates a minimal foliation of $T^1S$ but its leaves do not satisfy the small visual measure property.

-\item {\bf No bubble leaves:} To get a quasigeodesic foliation we need to rule out the existence of leaves so that both rays land in the same point.
-We call such leaves bubble leaves.
-We note that the example in \cite{MatsumotoTsuboi} contains bubble leaves, so we cannot expect to prove the non-existence of bubble leaves in all generality.
-But the existence of some non-bubble leaves is important in our analysis of the small visual measure and the construction of Reeb surfaces (which certainly produce bubble leaves in the universal cover).
+\item {\bf No bubble leaves:} To get a quasigeodesic foliation we need to rule out the existence of leaves $c$ of $\wt{\cG}$ so that both rays of $c$ land in the same point of $S^1(L)$ (where $L$ is the two dimensional leaf containing $c$).
+We call such a leaf $c$ a \emph{bubble leaf}.
+We note that the example in \cite{MatsumotoTsuboi} contains bubble leaves, so we cannot expect to prove the non-existence of bubble leaves in general.
+But the existence of some non-bubble leaves is important in our analysis of the small visual measure and the construction of Reeb surfaces.